Budget & Finance

 Frequently asked questions

-• Letters of support from the requesting organization and any other partnering organizations.
+• Letters of support from other community groups

 Although the Town does receive donations of goods from time to time, the cost of accepting donations occurs over time.
 In many cases, costs must be incurred annually for general maintenance and the associated staff time.
 In addition, if the donated item is expected to be replaced in the future, the Town will need to set money aside each year in order to save for the eventual replacement.